paflov/lensGalleyBits/README.md

 This plugin intergrates an enhanced Version of the Lens Viewer which  supports BITS extensions.

 # Description
-===

 Browser-based HTML Viewer for Journal Articles and Monographs based on JATS Standard XML files.based on elifescience Lens Viewer.

-Functionality for BITS (Book extension for JATS)  is limitedly avalialbe and constantly developed.
+Functionality for BITS (Book extension for JATS)  is limitedly avalialbe and constantly enhanced.

-Implemented Extensions
+##Implemented Extensions

 | Feature |	Ready | Live Links in monographs |
 | --- | --- | --- |